gmt4/fake-systemd/README.md

 This is a fork from [kvaps/fake-systemd](https://github.com/kvaps/fake-systemd).

-Simple bash script using start-stop-daemon, instead of using original systemctl + dbus + privileges + seccomp + x packages + conjunction of Mercury and Venus.
+Shell script using [start-stop-daemon](https://github.com/daleobrien/start-stop-daemon), instead of using the original *systemd*: `systemctl + dbus + privileges + seccomp + x packages + conjunction of Mercury and Venus`.

 ## Status